psf/pyperf/doc/api.rst

    .. method:: mean()

       Get the `arithmetic mean
-      <https://en.wikipedia.org/wiki/Arithmetic_mean>`_ of :meth:`get_samples`.
+      <https://en.wikipedia.org/wiki/Arithmetic_mean>`_ of :meth:`get_values`.

-      The mean is greater than zero: :meth:`add_run` raises an error if a sample is equal to zero.
+      The mean is greater than zero: :meth:`add_run` raises an error if a value is equal to zero.

-      Raise an exception if the benchmark has no samples.
+      Raise an exception if the benchmark has no values.

    .. method:: median()

       Get the `median <https://en.wikipedia.org/wiki/Median>`_ of
-      :meth:`get_samples`.
+      :meth:`get_values`.

-      The median is greater than zero: :meth:`add_run` raises an error if a sample is equal to zero.
+      The median is greater than zero: :meth:`add_run` raises an error if a value is equal to zero.

-      Raise an exception if the benchmark has no samples.
+      Raise an exception if the benchmark has no values.

    .. method:: stdev()

       Get the `standard deviation
       <https://en.wikipedia.org/wiki/Standard_deviation>`_ of
-      :meth:`get_samples`.
+      :meth:`get_values`.

-      Raise an exception if the benchmark has less than 2 samples.
+      Raise an exception if the benchmark has less than 2 values.

    .. method:: median_abs_dev()

       Get the `median absolute deviation (MAD)
       <https://en.wikipedia.org/wiki/Median_absolute_deviation>`_ of
-      :meth:`get_samples`.
+      :meth:`get_values`.

-      Raise an exception if the benchmark has no samples.
+      Raise an exception if the benchmark has no values.

    .. method:: __str__() -> str